Fort Cobb, OK Demographics

 A map of Fort Cobb's Population by Race

-Of the 843 places in Oklahoma, Fort Cobb is the 339th most populous.
+Fort Cobb is ranked the 369th most populous place in Oklahoma, out of 846 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Fort Cobb was ranked the 339th most populous place in the 2020 Census.

 Fort Cobb's White Population